Home / OLSAS Application Guide / OLSAS – University of Ottawa

 Choose your referees carefully:

 • A non-academic referee must be someone who knows you in a professional or community context.
 Examples of suitable choices for non-academic referees include employers, managers, co-op placement supervisors, internship supervisors, mentors, coaches, tutors and volunteer coordinators.
+Ideally, these should be individuals who can speak to recent professional or community activities.

 • Family members, friends, peers, friends-of-the-family and romantic partners are not suitable choices.